Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your system to work, it won’t turn on.

 The first point is checking it’s switched to “cool” and not “heat.”
 Otherwise your AC might not start running.
-Or you may have heated air moving from vents since the furnace is running instead.
+You may also have heated air moving from vents since the furnace is running instead.

 If you’re using a traditional thermostat: